 The Macedonian authorities not only failed to comply with their positive obligation to protect the applicant from being detained in contravention of Article 5 of the Convention, but they actively facilitated his subsequent detention in Afghanistan by handing him over to the CIA, despite the fact that they were aware or ought to have been aware of the risk of that transfer.
 The Court considers therefore that the responsibility of the respondent State is also engaged in respect of the applicant’s detention [in Afghanistan, JT] (…) the Court concludes that the respondent Government is to be held responsible for violating the applicant’s rights under Article 5 of the Convention during the entire period of his captivity.14

-This seems to be a clear departure from the Soering standard, according to which the extraditing (or ‘assisting’) State was merely responsible for its own conduct.
+This seems to be a clear departure from the Soering standard, according to which the extraditing (or ‘assisting’) state was merely responsible for its own conduct.
 Responsibility under article 16 DARS also proscribes that the assisting State is only responsible for its own conduct, as liability for assistance in the main unlawful conduct is always derivative in nature.
 It is thus not entirely clear on what basis the ECtHR established Macedonia’s responsibility in this regard.
 The ECtHR came back on this extension of its Soering standard in the subsequent rendition cases.
-There, it limited the party states’ responsibility to article 5 and 8 violations which took place during the applicant’s detention on the State’s territory and the subsequent transfer, thus excluding the period of extraterritorial detention.16
+There, it limited the state party’s responsibility to article 5 and 8 violations which took place during the applicant’s detention on the state’s territory and the subsequent transfer, thus excluding the period of extraterritorial detention.16

 In conclusion, it thus remains unclear on what basis The ECtHR expanded Macedonia’s liability to extraterritorial violations of article 5 and 8 in El-Masri.
-On the one hand, it is telling that in similar subsequent situations the Court came back on this expansion.
+On the one hand, it is telling that in similar subsequent situations the court came back on this expansion.
 On the other hand, the precedent is there and the extraordinary rendition jurisprudence is innovative in respect to the scope of Soering liability by extending it to article 5 and 8 violations.
-Time will tell whether it can be repeated in some form in future cases.
+It remains to be seen whether it can be repeated in some form in future cases.

 The cognitive standard